SKKU-BIST/SKLU-BIST.github.io/example.md

 </script>

 <hr class="thin">
-<h1>The Scenario for VB Schema-Based Developed Virtual Supply Pressure Model through VIM and VIC</h1>
+## The Scenario for VB Schema-Based Developed Virtual Supply Pressure Model through VIM and VIC

 <p class="spaced">
-#To monitor, an in-situ pressure behavior model was developed.
+To monitor, an in-situ pressure behavior model was developed.
 During the modeling phase, it was assumed that the supply pressure was unobserved, resulting in the implementation of a white-box modeling approach to develop the initial supply pressure model using <a href="#eq1">(Eq.
 1)</a>.
 To calibrate the developed behavior model, an intrusive measurement was conducted from December 16, 2019, to December 20, 2019.
 This measurement aimed to determine the correction parameters in <a href="#eq2">(Eq.
 2)</a> using the Markov chain Monte Carlo (MCMC) method and the Metropolis–Hastings algorithm.
 </p>

 <p id="eq1"><strong>Eq.
 1:</strong></p>